Heppenheim: Economy and infrastructure

-Heppenheim is part of the economically strong Rhine Neckar Area and together with various neighbouring towns and communities (among others Bensheim, Lorsch and Lautertal) is identified as a middle centre in the South Hesse Regional Plan.
+Heppenheim is part of the economically strong Rhine Neckar Area, as well as the Rhein-Main area.

+Together with various neighbouring towns and communities (among others Bensheim, Lorsch and Lautertal), Heppenheim is identified as a middle centre in the South Hesse Regional Plan.

 The town has in its favour good economic data – even in relation to the Rhine Neckar Area's and the Starkenburg Region's as a whole – above-average employment figures and an especially high proportion of graduates in the resident population's above-average buying power.

 Transport

 Heppenheim is linked by several buslines to Jugenheim, Grasellenbach and Mörlenbach.
 Heppenheim station is found in the town centre, and the two-track Main-Neckar Railway links the town to Heidelberg and Frankfurt am Main.

 Industry

 In 1899, one of Europe's first power stations was built in Heppenheim.
 Two steam engines furnished electricity beginning in 1900 for Heppenheim and Bensheim.
 After the Second World War, many industrial operations settled in town, from such fields as machine building (KLN Ultraschall AG), mining (Granitwerke Röhrig in the outlying centre of Sonderbach), textile and food production (among others, a great Langnese-Iglo GmbHproduction plant) and the analytical industry (WICOM).
 This array of businesses was also later filled out by further ones from the fields of logistics, marketing and services.
 On Bundesstraße 3, near the state boundary, the mineral spring business Odenwald-Quelle has been running since 1932.